N-Mehroj/RouteUsageTracker/README.md

 ## Configuration

-### Ignoring Specific Routes
+### Customizing Tracked Routes

-If you want to ignore certain routes from tracking, you can customize the configuration:
+The package automatically ignores common development and debugging routes.
+To customize which routes are tracked:

 Publish the config file first: